 The janitor yelled at his back, “You can’t transport these people without the proper personnel!
 You have no idea the needs of my people!”
 Said the janitor, who I’m guessing was really a caregiver now that I was reading more of the situation.
 It’s a small distinction, but I had worked at both, so I knew that a caretaker was a different species of animal altogether when you compared the two jobs.
 Janitors can be emotionless, but caretakers have to actually care, or else they didn’t last that long in the profession.

-“People!?” scoffed the trash guy and stalked off to his HoverPod without another word to me.
+“People!?” scoffed trash guy and stalked off to his HoverPod without another word to me.
 As the pod lifted off, and soon vanished to the higher levels of St. Louis, I figured I probably wasn’t going to get laid any time soon.
 Damn.
 I looked to the old caretaker to see what he would do.

-“He says you used to work hospice?
+“He says you used to work in hospice?
 That right?”
 This guy looked about the age my dad would have been by now.

 I nodded.
 “I had some jobs in truancy wards.
 Worked as a nurse in mental health hospitals, too.”
 Once again, people who’ve worked in the same industry come to recognize each other.
 My response seemed to confirm something in his mind and he waved me to come inside.
-Though I hadn’t thought about what to expect inside, I was still disappointed to just find a corridor full of doors.
+Though I hadn’t thought about what to expect, I was still disappointed to just find a corridor full of doors.
 Directly in front of us was a large cart, which was loaded with supplies and machines for cleaning residential spaces.

 “I have patients who require, at least, two health care agents to be present when caring for them at all times.
 I’ve been here by myself for two days.
 That asshole took all my staff before clearing out the patients.
 He has no idea what we do here!”
 I knew I was the reason this guy’s job had gotten a lot harder.
-Trash guy must have been alerted the second I parked my TransPod on the street above and started a clean-up operation in hopes of hiding this story from me.
+Trash guy must have been alerted the second I parked my TransPod on the street above, and he started a clean-up operation in hopes of hiding this story from me.
 Still I was no closer to the actual story that had brought me here.
-On top of that, there wasn’t any reason I could think of that would absolutely require two specialists in a patient’s room at a given time.
+On top of that, there wasn’t any real reason I could think of which would absolutely require two specialists in a patient’s room at a given time.
 Unless…

 “We take care of food, individual hygiene (when we can), and house cleaning.
 I like to be quiet.
 Get in and get out as peacefully and silently as possible.
 Okay?”
 The guy seemed frazzled and desperate to get his rounds done.

 “How dangerous are the patients you have here?”
 That question got his attention.
 “And how upset are they that their routines have been screwed up these past couple of days?”
 I adjusted the necklace to see whether his eyes would stray to it.
 He never even glanced at it.
 Whoever this caretaker was, that was all he was.
-He probably had no idea I was with the NewsCorp.
+He probably had no idea I was with NewsCorp.

 The caretaker breathed forcefully as he answered, “Just be careful when we go in to clean their units.
 Look to me if you are unsure what to do.
 I just need things to stay hygienic.
 I will make sure to watch the patients for any signs of aggression.”